 Creating Cultures of Safety – Join the CRNFA Movement

-The CRNFA certification program is for registered nurse first assistants providing care for patients before, during, and after surgery who are interested in improving and validating their knowledge and skills and providing the highest quality care to patients.
+The CRNFA certification program is for registered nurse working in an expanded role as a first assistants who are interested in improving and validating their knowledge and skills and providing the highest quality care to patients.

 For those nurses who already hold the CNOR credential, when you earn your CRNFA credential, your CNOR credential is merged with your CRNFA credential.
 To maintain the two credentials, you must meet the recertification requirements only for the CRNFA credential.
 Your recertification period for both credentials is determined by your CRNFA credential.

 Candidates use the CRNFA credential to gain credibility and recognition from colleagues and patients, achieve their personal and professional goals, and enhance their career development.